ookiineko-cygport/arch-cygwin/README.md

 > [!NOTE]
 >
-> This cross-compiler suite is now also available on MSYS2 (unofficial) via [msys2-cygwin][msys2-cygwin],
+> This cross-compiler suite is now also available on Ubuntu / Debian and MSYS2 (unofficial) via [deb-cygwin][deb-cygwin] and [msys2-cygwin][msys2-cygwin],
-> feel free to check it out if you don't have an archlinux install.
+> feel free to check them out if you don't have an archlinux install.

 This is an attempt to get a Cygwin cross toolchain on archlinux.